Hosted by Jonathan Wojcik

 gBÜn:30 - By Kiernan Lockhart - " Should his skin feel slimy?
 No, Frank thought.
 It should not."

-Ghost Tide: Sleep - By John Vallone - "The other kind was the Wide O’Wakes.
+Ghost Tide: Sleep - By Irene Vallone - "The other kind was the Wide O’Wakes.
 Nobody wanted to touch them."

-Ghost Tide: Queen of Bones - By John Vallone - "Each reptilian eye socket was at least twenty feet wide, and each spike-like tooth was as long as Petra was tall."
+Ghost Tide: Queen of Bones - By Irene Vallone - "Each reptilian eye socket was at least twenty feet wide, and each spike-like tooth was as long as Petra was tall."

-Ghost Tide: Jonah - By John Vallone - "As I walked through the dark streets, their gelatinous bones glowed with a faint cream-colored light through their ethereal flesh."
+Ghost Tide: Jonah - By Irene Vallone - "As I walked through the dark streets, their gelatinous bones glowed with a faint cream-colored light through their ethereal flesh."

 Globster - By Hisham H. - "the entire creature was flabby and gelatinous looking"